-Tim ‘TimTheTatman’ Betar is one of Twitch’s most popular streamers.
-Having started streaming over eight years ago, TimTheTatman has amassed a large following and is frequently one of streaming platform’s most subscribed to personalities.
+Tim ‘TimTheTatman’ Betar is one of the most popular streamers.
+Having started streaming close to a decade ago, TimTheTatman has amassed a large following and is frequently one of streaming YouTube’s most subscribed to personalities.

-The 30-year-old variety streamer has made a name for himself playing everything from Overwatch to World of Warcraft to Call of Duty: Warzone, but his popularity really exploded during the Fortnite boom in 2018, establishing himself as one of the go-to streamers for watching the battle royale on Twitch along with the likes of Tyler ‘Ninja’ Blevins and Ali ‘Myth’ Kabbani.
+The 31-year-old streamer has made a name for himself playing everything from Overwatch to World of Warcraft, Fall Guys to Call of Duty: Warzone, but his popularity really exploded during the Fortnite boom in 2018, establishing himself as one of the go-to streamers for watching the battle royale on Twitch along with the likes of Tyler ‘Ninja’ Blevins and Ali ‘Myth’ Kabbani.

-As well as being able to draw in the crowds, TimTheTatman has become one of Twitch’s safest and least controversial pair of hands.
-As a result, his notoriety has started to branch out further than just live streaming, landing him a spot (albeit, a very short spot) in the NFL 100 commercial during the 2019 Super Bowl.
+As well as being able to draw in the crowds to his streams, TimTheTatman has become renowned as one of the streaming world’s least controversial personalities.
+As a result, his notoriety has seen him branch out further than just live streaming, landing him a spot (albeit, a very short spot) in the NFL 100 commercial during the 2019 Super Bowl.
+He’s also a member of esports organisation Complexity Gaming.

 TimTheTatman is married to his wife Alexis and has a young son, Brewer.